Skip to main content

 Missing data

 A small number of errors were found by comparing data from similar fields.
-For example, where start mode was missing, but the paradata suggested the first question was answered.
+For example, where start mode was missing, but the paradata suggested the first question was answered because partial completion mode was present.
 As start mode is populated when the graduate first interacts with the survey and it should always be present for those answering the first question.

 In addition, scripting changes were identified to change the point at which we collect the hour and day the survey was completed.
 The two variables hour of completion/day of completion were missing data for those not reaching the end of the survey.
-This was because the data was collected at the point the survey closed, rather than the point when the graduate had answered the minimum set of questions.
+This was because the data was collected at the point the survey closed, rather than the point when the graduate had answered thefirst question.
 The specification for data capture has been revised subsequently.

 Dialer issues